alfredkam/yakojs/doc.md

 ```javascript
 var svg = require('yako').svg;
 ```
-This svg api helps you to create and simplify the process of creating svg contents.
+The below svg api helps you to create and simplify the process of creating svg contents.
 #####.create(svgTagName)
-Returns a yako svg obj
+Returns a yako svg obj, and permits method chaining
 ```javascript
 // example
 var obj = svg.create("g");
 ```
 ######obj.attr({})
-Sets the attributes for an svg object, using the standard svg attributes
+Sets the attributes for an svg object, using the standard svg attributes and permits method chaining
 ```javascript
 // examples
 var obj = svg.create("rect");